Higher Intermediate French Stage D

-You have studied French for three years part-time or you hold a ‘rusty’ A-level in French, In terms of the Common European Framework of Reference for Languages (DELF and DALF), this course, together with Speaking French – Higher Intermediate, prepares candidates for A2 and some competences of B1.
+This course if for those who have studied French for three years part-time or hold a 'rusty' A-level in French.
+In terms of the Common European Framework of Reference for Languages (DELF and DALF), this course, together with Speaking French - Higher Intermediate, prepares candidates for A2 and some competences of B1.

 To award credits we need to have evidence of the knowledge and skills you have gained or improved.
 Some of this has to be in a form that can be shown to external examiners so that we can be absolutely sure that standards are met across all courses and subjects.

 For this course there is no course book as such and your tutor will give you all the necessary up-to-date material linked to the themes studied.
-However, we suggest you buy the following grammar book which you will be able to use this year and the following year:
+However, we suggest you buy this grammar book which you will be able to use this year and the following year:

-To prepare for DELF A2, the following books would be helpful:
+To prepare for DELF A2, theses books would be helpful: